-The Teknival, an illegal electronic music macro-party, occupied a military shooting range in central France, in the Cher department, for three days.
-More than 40,000 people gathered between Bourges and Cornusse, on a property belonging to the Directorate General of Armaments.
-The event concluded with 33 people intoxicated by drugs, five of them in serious condition, and more than 600 fines imposed by the authorities.
-A tally that reflects the magnitude of the event and its health and legal consequences.
+The Teknival, an illegal electronic music macro-party, occupied a military firing range in central France, in the Cher department, for three days.
+More than 40,000 people gathered between Bourges and Cornusse, on a property belonging to the General Directorate for Armament.
+The event concluded with 33 people intoxicated by drugs, five of them in serious condition, and over 600 fines imposed by the authorities.
+A summary that reflects the magnitude of the event and its health and legal consequences.

 Sound and logistics: how to set up a massive rave without permission 🎧

-The shooting range that sounded louder than during maneuvers 🔊
+The firing range that sounded louder than during maneuvers 🔊

-Who would have thought that a military shooting range, designed to silence targets, would end up vibrating with bass for 72 consecutive hours.
-The 40,000 attendees achieved what even the army's tanks could not: turning a polygon of the Directorate General of Armaments into the largest dance floor in the region.
-Of course, the authorities did not hold back: 600 fines that, added together, will probably finance the next batch of practice cartridges.
-At least the residents of Bourges will no longer complain about the noise of the gunshots.
+Who would have thought that a military firing range, designed to silence targets, would end up vibrating with bass for 72 consecutive hours.
+The 40,000 attendees achieved what even army tanks couldn't: turning a polygon of the General Directorate for Armament into the largest dance floor in the region.
+Of course, the authorities didn't hold back: 600 fines that, added up, will probably finance the next practice cartridges.
+At least the residents of Bourges will no longer complain about the noise of gunshots.